 Central to our business strategy is attracting, developing and retaining a talented, diverse and engaged workforce to drive our success.
-As of December 31, 2023, the Company had 86 employees.
+As of ~~December 31, 2023~~ December 31, 2024, the Company had ~~86~~ 74 employees.
 The Company believes it has good relationships with its employees.
 Substantially all of our employees are full time employees and they are not represented by any collective bargaining agreements.

 As we have transitioned the focus of our business to growing our Ground Lease platform, we have sought to recruit new talent and provide training to existing employees to support our business strategy.
-In our recruiting efforts, we generally strive to have a diverse group of candidates to consider for roles.
+In our recruiting efforts, we generally strive to ~~have a diverse group draw from the largest feasible pool~~ of candidates to consider for roles.
 We have designed a compensation structure, including an array of benefits, that we believe is attractive to current and prospective personnel.
 We also offer our professionals the opportunity to participate in a variety of development programs, including discussions led by outside speakers on topics of interest and a learning management tool that enables employees and their managers to select courses that enhance professional development.

 We maintain a number of health and wellness programs to support the welfare of our people.
 These programs include an employee assistance program that offers confidential assessment, counseling and referral services at no cost to the employee.
-We seek to provide a safe workplace for our employees.
-In addition to the safety protocols that we instituted in response to the COVID pandemic, we have established emergency procedures that address emergency health and safety situations.
+We seek to provide a safe workplace for our ~~employees.
+In addition to the safety protocols that we instituted in response to the COVID pandemic, we~~ employees and have established emergency procedures that address emergency health and safety situations.